panocelot/dotfiles/README.md

 ![image](https://github.com/panocelot/dotfiles/assets/69819938/6cf26b3c-0fca-42b7-8502-a1a938de7590)

-i made i silly wallpaper utility :DDDDDDDDDDDD don't mind it tho (it wont work on your system unless you change variables in some files)
+i made a silly wallpaper utility :DDDDDDDDDDDD

+don't mind it tho (it won't work on your system unless you change variables in some files)